Trail Motorsport: Car No. 11 results

-Car No. 12/22 history
+Primary Car history

 Rear Adm.
 Jeff Fowler, right, looks-on as the new driver of the Busch Series "Life Accelerator," David Stremme, takes questions during a press conference at Memphis Motor Sports Park.
 Fowler announced that the Navy would extend its partnership with NASCAR and FitzBradshaw for the 2005 season.

 In 2002, the newly formed FitzBradshaw Racing signed Supercuts, 10-10-220, Hot Tamales, and Jani-King as sponsors and Kerry Earnhardt as the driver of the team's No. 12 Chevrolet.
 The team also formed a technical alliance with Dale Earnhardt, Inc., receiving engines and engineering support from DEI.
 Earnhardt had two top-fives and finished 22nd in points.
 Earnhardt did not have a top-ten finish in 2003, and was released after the Tropicana Twister 300.
 Tim Fedewa, who had been Earnhardt's spotter since 2002, and crew chief for a single race, replaced him for the balance of the season.
 Fedewa finished in the top-20 eight times.
 Fedewa had five top-tens in 2004, and finished sixteenth in points.
 Fedewa struggled in 2005, and did not finish in the top-ten, causing him to be released after Pikes Peak.
 Joel Kauffman, Paul Wolfe, Carlos Contreras, Kertus Davis, Sterling Marlin, and Steadman Marlin all shared the ride for the rest of the season.
 In 2006, the No. 12 car has seen several different drivers through the first 25 races of the season.
 Joel Kauffman was slated to run the full schedule for the team this year, however after struggling the team scaled back his schedule.
 David Reutimann ran the car at Daytona because Kauffman had not received approval for superspeedway racing.
 Tracy Hines and Mike Skinner drove the car in multiple races.
 For the 2007 season, Fitz Motorsports switched to the No. 22 and signed David Stremme and Mike Bliss as their principal drivers.
 Both drivers had great success in the No. 22, with Bliss scoring the team's best finish of second at Memphis.
 When the team came to Montreal for the inaugural NAPA Auto Parts 200, the team - in a last-second decision - placed Canadian CART regular Patrick Carpentier in the car.
 Carpentier won the pole position for the race and charged from 6th with less than 2 laps to go to finish second to Kevin Harvick.

 Bliss returned in 2008 to drive full-time, but left for Phoenix Racing after six races, and was replaced by various Cup drivers including Robby Gordon and Reed Sorenson.
 Michael Waltrip Racing development driver Josh Wise became the new driver for thirteen races with one top-five finish.
 Of note, Fitz switched temporarily to Toyota during Wise's runs with the team.
-A wide variety of drivers including ex-Champ Car driver Andrew Ranger, 2008 Daytona 500 winner Ryan Newman, Jarit Johnson, and Joe Gibbs Racing development driver Marc Davis, took over for the rest of the season.
+A wide variety of drivers including former Champ Car driver Andrew Ranger, 2008 Daytona 500 winner Ryan Newman, Jarit Johnson, and Joe Gibbs Racing development driver Marc Davis, took over for the rest of the season.
 This team shut down in early 2009.